rust-lang/rust/src/doc/nomicon/unwinding.md

 Rust's unwinding strategy is not specified to be fundamentally compatible with any other language's unwinding.
-As such, unwinding into Rust from another language, or unwinding into another language from Rust is Undefined Behaviour.
+As such, unwinding into Rust from another language, or unwinding into another language from Rust is Undefined Behavior.
 You must *absolutely* catch any panics at the FFI boundary!
 What you do at that point is up to you, but *something* must be done.
 If you fail to do this, at best, your application will crash and burn.
 At worst, your application *won't*